Milley war-scare calls to Chinese general questioned

 Based on his call to Gen. Li on Jan.
 8 — two days after the riot by Trump supporters at the U.S. Capitol – the chairman called the commander of the Indo-Pacific Command and urged him to cancel a U.S. military exercise “that could be considered provocative by the Chinese,” the book quotes the chairman as saying.

 Retired Navy Capt.
-Jim Fanell, former intelligence chief for the Navy’s Pacific Fleet, said the idea that China believed the United States was preparing to invade or was intending to do so “is simply not supported by any measures on the [indications and warning] matrix which the entire U.S. and DoD intelligence community revolves around on a daily basis.”
+Jim Fanell, a former intelligence chief for the Navy’s Pacific Fleet, said the idea that China believed the United States was preparing to invade or was intending to do so “is simply not supported by any measures on the [indications and warning] matrix, which the entire U.S. and DoD intelligence community revolves around on a daily basis.”

-“From my perspective, any assertion that the PRC leadership believed the U.S. was intending to attack China is totally unsubstantiated by the facts,” he said, using the acronym for People’s Republic of China.
+“From my perspective, any assertion that the PRC leadership believed the U.S. was intending to attack China is totally unsubstantiated by the facts,” he said, using the acronym for the People’s Republic of China.

 Capt.
-Fanell said in November the Indo-Pacific Command sent its director of intelligence, Rear Adm.
-Mike Studeman, to Taiwan.
+Fanell said the Indo-Pacific Command sent its director of intelligence, Rear Adm.
+Mike Studeman, to Taiwan in November.
 The visit was “hardly the action of a chairman of the Joint Chiefs who was seriously concerned about a miscommunication over the cross-strait environment,” he said.

 Sign up for Daily Newsletters